Isma27322/portfolio/home-lab/services/index.md

 I also run it because you are able to run basically any application in a containerized format.
 * **Coolest thing I learned:**
 Some of the coolest things I learned is just how Docker works, its like a regular vm just with not the dedicated resorses, it is able to just use the host resources with no dedicated guest(for a vm) resources. \
-Another cool thing I learned is that with Docker.
-Like a vm you can run a different operating systems(mostly linux), and even if it is different from the host operating system.
+Another cool thing I learned with Docker is that, like a VM, you can run a different operating system (mostly Linux), even if it is different from the host operating system.